qiujian16/k8s-enhancements/keps/sig-multicluster/cluster-inventory/README.md

 ### Cluster Name

-It is required that cluster name is unique for each cluster, and it should also be unique among different providers.
-This proposal suggests that the `metadata.name` of the cluster is always randomly generated comforming to the format of DNS label format.
+It is required that cluster name is unique for each cluster, and it should also be unique among different providers (cluster manager).
+There are two option to ensure it is uniqueness

+#### Option 1
+The `metadat.name` of the cluster should never be set upon creation.
+Only `metadata.generateName` can be set.

+#### Option 2
+The `metadata.name` and `metadata.generataName` must have prefix which should be the same as the `spec.clusterManager.name`.
+Different cluster manager must set a different value of `spec.clusterManager.name` when the cluster is created.

+These two options can be achieved by a validating webhook or a `ValidatingAdmissionPolicy` resource.

 ### Spec

 #### Display name

-It is a human readable name of the cluster set by the consumer of the cluster.
+It is a human-readable name of the cluster set by the consumer of the cluster.

 #### Cluster Manager

+Nn immutable field set by a cluster manager when this cluster resources is created by it.
+Each cluster manager instance should set a different values to this field

 ### Status